Race Horse Names: How are horses named, rules and weird names

 How to name a race horse

 All horses intended for racing or official breeding must be registered and given a proper name.
-To name a race horse, owners must apply via Weatherbys, which holds the register for all thoroughbred horses in Britain and Ireland within The General Stud Book, and be subject to approval by the British Horseracing Authority (BHA).
+To name a race horse, owners must apply via Weatherbys, which holds the register for all thoroughbred horses in Britain and Ireland within The General Stud Book.
+Each horse name also needs to be subject to approval by the British Horseracing Authority (BHA).

 WELCOME TO PADDY POWER NEWS!